 And be sure to skip the Grade A and go right to Grade B. It may sound counterintuitive, but Grade B packs healthy antioxidants you can’t find in the lighter Grade A version.

 4. Coconut Sugar

 Coconut sugar comes from the sap of the flowers of the coconut palm tree.
-The sap is boiled until the water evaporates out of it.
+The sap is boiled until the water evaporates it.
 This leaves it with a granulated consistency similar to traditional sugar.

 This more natural sweetener could be a good one with which to begin your transition.
 It has a mild and pleasant taste that leans a little more towards that of brown sugar.
 And while it only offers slightly fewer calories than regular sugar, it does have more beneficial nutrients.

 Plus it’s lower on the glycemic index with a GI of 35 versus 65 for white sugar.
 This is an important distinction for diabetics.

 Fallin even lower on the glycemic index is agave syrup.
 It has a GI of 15.
 It’s also quite a bit sweeter than sugar so you’ll need to use less.

 Agave syrup comes from the leaves of the blue agave – a cactus-like succulent plant.
 The leaves are cut and the juice extracted, filtered, heated, and then concentrated into a syrup.
 To help break it down further, enzymes may also be added.

 This sweetener has a taste that’s similar to honey, but not as strong.
 However, it is important to note that agave syrup is higher in calories than white sugar.
 Although it doesn’t take as much agave syrup to sweeten your coffee, if you’re looking to reduce calories, this may not be the best choice.